dlab-berkeley/Python-Geospatial-Fundamentals-Legacy/README.md

 Click on the **GitHUB** tab

-Insert the URL to this github repo.
+Insert the URL to this github repo: https://github.com/dlab-geo